godby-group/idea-public/doc/intro/hyb.rst

 .. math:: w(x, y) = (1 + |x-y|)^{-1} \, .

-A perturbing potential may be applied to the ground-state system, and the time-dependent Hybrid DFT equation solved approximately to calculate the system's time evolution.
+A perturbing potential may be applied to the ground state system, and the time-dependent Hybrid DFT equation solved approximately to calculate the system's time evolution.